bos-hieu/shortlink/README.md

 - A CDN service, such as Cloudflare or AWS CloudFront, to detect the user's country based on their IP address.
 - For the language detection, we can get the user's language from the browser settings by using the 'Accept-Language' header, which is sent by the browser with each HTTP request.
 - A database, we should use the no SQL database like MongoDB or Amazon DynamoDB to store data, because the system is read-heavy and requires fast read access to the data.
 - A caching system, such as Redis, to cache the read data and improve the performance of the service by reducing the number of database queries.
-We can also the the CDN service to cache the response and reduce the latency of the service.
+We can also use the CDN service to cache the response and reduce the latency of the service.
 - To build the service, in the backend, we can use the Gin Gonic framework, which is a lightweight web framework for building APIs in Golang programming language.
 - For the frontend, we can use a simple HTML and JavaScript to create the user interface for creating and using the shortlink.
 - We can also use a CI/CD system, such as GitHub Actions, Terraform, GitLab runner, AWS CodePipeline, to automate the deployment of the service and ensure that the code is tested and deployed in a consistent and reliable manner.